5 More Schools and Their Founders

 Annie Wright School, Tacoma, Washington

-AWS offers challenging academics as evidenced by the implementation of the International Baccalaureate Diploma Program in 2009.
+AWS offers challenging academics, evidenced by the implementation of the International Baccalaureate Diploma Program in 2009.

-BCS enjoys a stunning location nestled in the rolling hills of Quebec's Eastern Townships which are located about 2 hours southeast of Montreal and a short drive to the Vermont border.
+BCS enjoys a stunning location nestled in the rolling hills of Quebec's Eastern Townships.
+It is about two hours southeast of Montreal and a short drive to the Vermont border.
 Don't let the Canadian accents fool you.
-This school prepares its students for matriculation to Canadian and American universities as well as those overseas in the United Kingdom and elsewhere.
+This school prepares its students for matriculation to Canadian and American universities and those overseas in the United Kingdom and elsewhere.

-Gorgeous new facilities have planted BCS in the vanguard of private schools offering innovative courses, such as digital filmmaking, for example.
-The latter course plus several others are happily taught in Hartland Molson Hall.
+Gorgeous new facilities have planted BCS in the vanguard of private schools offering innovative courses, such as digital filmmaking.
+The latter course and several others are happily taught in Hartland Molson Hall.
 (Yes, the Molson's beer Molsons.)
-Did I mention the squash, hockey, and dozens of other sports available?
-Skiing in the Eastern Townships, while not offering alpine peaks and pinnacles by any means, is still thrilling.
+Did I mention squash, hockey, and other available sports?
+Skiing in the Eastern Townships, while not offering alpine peaks and pinnacles, is still thrilling.
 And the ski season starts early and lasts forever.

 Harrow, Harrow on the Hill, Middlesex, United Kingdom

-Founded in 1572 Number of students: 800 boys, boarding Grades 8-12 Setting: Urban Famous graduates: Sir Winston Churchill, King Hussein of Jordan, Lord Byron et cetera.
+• Famous graduates: Sir Winston Churchill, King Hussein of Jordan, Lord Byron, etc.

 McCallie School, Chattanooga, Tennessee

 Overview: The Reverend T.H.
 McCallie, a Presbyterian minister, backed his sons' establishment of a college preparatory school for boys in 1905.
-The school was one of the first to adopt an Honor Code which has shaped McCallie students to this day.
-The school has changed dramatically over the years keeping up with the times in every way while still emphasizing its core mission of educating the whole child.
+The school was among the first to adopt an Honor Code, shaping McCallie students today.
+The school has changed dramatically over the years, keeping up with the times in every way while still emphasizing its core mission of educating the whole child.
 I suspect that is one of the reasons why the school continues to thrive and prosper.
 There is a place for a boys' school in the 21st century.
 McCallie is living proof of that.

 The Study, Westmount, Quebec

-The Study has transformed itself from a school for young ladies from English families to a diverse, bilingual community in a grand city which I like to think of as the Paris of North America.
-I knew several young ladies from The Study when I was growing up in Westmount back in the 50s and 60s.
+The Study has transformed itself from a school for young ladies from English families to a diverse, bilingual community in a grand city called the Paris of North America.
+I knew several young ladies from The Study growing up in Westmount in the 50s and 60s.
 They were very clever, cultured, and talented people.
-I can only assume that they must marvel at the current Study girls and the incredible opportunities which await them after they graduate.
+I can only assume that they must marvel at the current Study girls and the incredible opportunities awaiting them after graduation.

 Resources